gofr-dev/gofr/docs/quick-start/observability/page.md

 GoFr has support for following trace-exporters:
 #### 1. [Zipkin](https://zipkin.io/):

-To see the traces install zipkin image using the following docker command:
+To see the traces install zipkin image using the following Docker command:

 ```bash
   docker run --name gofr-zipkin -p 2005:9411 -d openzipkin/zipkin:latest